 Tasha Dobos

-At the highest level of the judicial system is the Supreme Court of the United Kingdom, which has jurisdiction over constitutional issues, human rights cases, and appeals of significant legal importance.
+At the highest level of the judicial system is the UK Supreme Court, which has jurisdiction over constitutional issues, human rights cases, and appeals of significant legal importance.
 The administration of the Supreme Court includes coordinating case filings and judicial reviews.
 Given the importance of the Supreme Court in shaping UK law, its administrative team is highly specialized to manage the volume and complexity of the cases it handles.

 Share Profile